Employment income: household expenses: payments to reimburse additional costs: introduction

 Section 316A ITEPA 2003

-There is a definition of “homeworking arrangements” in Section 316A(3).
-You can accept that there are homeworking arrangements where two tests are met.
+There is a definition of “homeworking arrangements” in section 316A(3).
+You can accept that there are homeworking arrangements where 2 tests are met:

-- There must be arrangements between the employer and the employee and
+- there must be arrangements between the employer and the employee

 The arrangements need not be in writing but usually will be.
 They do not need to apply to all employees.
 The exemption does not apply where an employee works at home informally and not by arrangement with the employer.
 For example, it will not apply where an employee simply takes work home in the evenings.
 It applies where an employee works at home by arrangement with the employer instead of working on the employer’s premises.